EvanGibsonSmith/personal-website/jackbox_chalice.md

 ## Jackbox Chalices

-This is a cute little math problem that pops out of a game called [Trivia Murder Party](https://www.jackboxgames.com/games/trivia-murder-party).
-This game functions as a pretty straight forward trivia game, covering a variety of topics, from questions I know to questions I don't know.
+This is a fun little math problem that pops out of a game called [Trivia Murder Party](https://www.jackboxgames.com/games/trivia-murder-party).
+This game functions as a pretty straightforward trivia game, covering a variety of topics, from questions I know to questions I don't know.
 When a player gets a question wrong, they have to play a mini game to not get eliminated.
 One of these games is **Chalices**.
-This game has a specific survival rate based on the number of players, and it yields a suprising (at least to me) result.
+This game has a specific survival rate based on the number of players, and it yields a surprising (at least to me) result.

 The chalices game is very simple.
 There are some cups lined cup across the bottom of the screen, with various design.
 The players that did not get the question wrong each choose a cup to poison, following which the player that got the previous question wrong selects a cup.
 If they pick a safe cup, they survive.
 If they pick a poisoned cup, they are eliminated.
 That's it!
-Think the holy grail in [Indiana Jones and the Lost Crusade](https://www.youtube.com/watch?v=VA7J0KkanzM).
+Think of the holy grail in [Indiana Jones and the Last Crusade](https://www.youtube.com/watch?v=VA7J0KkanzM).

-There are few small things of importance mathematically: First, the players poisoning the cups do not communicate with each other (i.e. they cannot coordinate); Second, while the various cup designs certainly add a bit of psychological warfare (the skull cup for example is a bit on the nose), we will assume players pick randomly; Last, while multiple players can fail and that changes the number of cups that are poisoned, we will assume only one player failed that question (it turns out it doesn't matter when we take the limit later).
-Before diving into the math, take a guess if you think your chances of surviving go up or down as the number of players increases.
+There are a few small but important mathematical considerations: First, the players poisoning the cups cannot communicate or coordinate with each other; Second, while the various cup designs certainly add a bit of psychological warfare (the skull cup for example is a bit on the nose), we will assume players pick randomly; Lastly, while multiple players can fail—changing the number of poisoned cups—we will assume only one player failed that question.
+Interestingly, this assumption doesn’t affect the result when we take the limit later.
+Before diving into the math, take a moment to guess: do you think your chances of survival improve or worsen as more players join?

 The question is simply, given a certain number of players, what is the chance that you will survive?